 Studies carried out on A. paniculata have isolated various plant metabolites.
 Phytochemicals such as lactones, diterpenes, and flavonoids are found in the plant.
-The flavonoids compounds are mostly presents in the roots, and was also later discovered to be contained in the leaves.
-The leaves constituents also includes aldehydes, ketones and alkanes.
+The flavonoids compounds are mostly presents in the roots and were also later discovered to be contained in the leaves.
+The leaves constituents also include aldehydes, ketones and alkanes.
 The characteristic bitter taste of the leaves is said to be as a result of the presence of andrographolide and kalmegh [3].
 Some other isolated compounds include flavones. noriridoids. xanthones. polyphenols, some trace and also macronutrients.
 Diterpenoid lactones are the most common terpenoids found in A. paniculata.
 They are present in both aerial parts and roots.
 Andrographolide is the most abundant of the identified diterpenoids in A. paniculata [12].
-Compounds that were isolated from aerial parts include; deoxyandrographolide, andrographolide, neoandrographolide and 14-deoxy-11, 12dihydroan drographolide [6].
-The leaves also diterpene glucoside contain (deoxyandrographolide19-beta-d-glucoside), while the aerial parts yielded six ent-labdane-type diterpenoids, two diterpene glucosides and four diterpene dimers (bisandrographolide A, B, C and D) [13].
+Compounds that were from aerial isolated parts include: deoxyandrographolide, andrographolide, neoandrographolide and 14-deoxy-11, 12dihydroan drographolide [6].
+The leaves also contain diterpene glucoside (deoxyandrographolide19-beta-d-glucoside), while the aerial parts yielded six ent-labdane-type diterpenoids, two diterpene glucosides and four diterpene dimers (bisandrographolide A, B, C and D) [13].

-Two flavonoids, namely 5,7,2',3'-tetramethoxyflavonone and 5-hydroxy-7,2',3'-trimethoxy flavonone were produced by the whole plant [6] 14 diterpenoids and 12 new flavonoids were also present in the aerial parts [14].
+Two flavonoids, 5,7,2',3'namely tetramethoxyflavonone and 5-hydroxy-7,2',3'-trimethoxy flavonone were produced by the whole plant [6], 14 diterpenoids and 12 new flavonoids were also present in the aerial parts [14].
 New ent-labdane diterpenoid glycosides have also been isolated from aerial parts [7].

 Investigation on the phytochemical analysis of the plant showed that biologically active components of its extracts contained phenols, triterpenoids, glycosides, steroids.
-Alkaloids, saponins, and tannins was also present in the plant [15].
+Alkaloids, saponins, and tannins were also present in the plant [15].